-First, the statement of claim, statement of defence, reply and (in a few cases) rejoinder are filed.
+First, the statement of claim, statement of defence, reply and (rarely) rejoinder are filed.
 The so-called principle of concentration applies and each party must bring forth all of its factual and legal arguments upon making its initial filing, which includes any procedural objections the defendant may want to raise.
 A settlement hearing may be held.